alysedelaney/how-sad-are-the-sad-girls/README.md

 # How Sad Are the Sad Girls?
 Alyse Delaney, Pratt MSLIS '24<br>Final Project for INFO 664: Programming for Cultural Heritage

 This project aims to debunk the "Sad Girl Indie Music" trope through data.
-Read more about the project [here]().
+Read more about the project [here]() and view the visualization [here](https://public.tableau.com/views/HowSadAretheSadGirls/Dashboard2?:language=en-US&:display_count=n&:origin=viz_share_link).

 ## Data
 *(how-sad-are-the-sad-girls/data/...)*